abrie/data-challenge-2014/README.md

 - `make`
 - `make install`

-MCL will then be installed to `external/mcl-14-137` which is where this application assumes it to be.
+MCL will then be installed to `external/mcl-14-137`.
 If you install to a different path, then change the [`MCL_BIN`](https://github.com/abrie/data-challenge-2014/blob/master/mclinterface.py#L7) string found in `mclinterface.py`.

 Numpy/Scipy are also required.
 If you're using Mavericks, use this: [ScipySuperpack](https://github.com/fonnesbeck/ScipySuperpack).
 ## Authorization of APIs